lohiermichael/laurent-x-dubois/README.md

 ## 🤝 Contact

-For questions or support, please use the contact form on the website or open an issue in this repository.
+For questions or support, please open an issue in this repository.